 You can also cut out some of those steps (steel, gunite, tile and coping, and sometimes plumbing) by opting for a prefabricated hot tub shell, typically made of acrylic.

 Here’s a breakdown of the costs.

-Excavation can be charged on a project-by-project basis, or it can be based on the yards of dirt that need to be removed.
+Excavation for in-ground hot tubs can be charged on a project-by-project basis, or it can be based on the yards of dirt that need to be removed.
 The average cost per yard of dirt is $100, while the average project cost is around $2,842, according to Home Advisor.

-An inspection will be required to get an accurate quote, as it can vary widely based on the size of the area, your location, the type of terrain to be removed, the presence of trees/rocks, and the machinery that will be required.
+An inspection will be required to get an accurate quote, as it can vary widely depending on the size of the hot tub, your location, the type of terrain to be removed, the presence of trees/rocks, and the machinery that will be required.

 Concrete hot tub